boazlavon/eg_cfg/README.md

-# EG-CFG: Execution-Guided Line-by-Line Code Generation
+# Execution-Guided Line-by-Line Code Generation

 Our paper presents a **fundamentally new approach** to code generation.